cihaneray/python-port-scanner/README.md

 - `-t, --threads THREADS`: Number of threads to use (default: 50)
 - `-T, --timeout TIMEOUT`: Timeout in seconds (default: 0.5)
 - `-o, --output OUTPUT`: Output file for results
-- `-v, --verbose`: Verbose output
+- `-v, --verbose`: Verbose output (shows ports as they're discovered)
 - `-q, --quiet`: Suppress all output except results
 - `-b, --banner`: Attempt to grab banners from open ports
-- `-s, --syn`: Use SYN scanning (requires root/admin privileges and scapy)
+- `-s, --syn`: Use SYN scanning (requires root/admin privileges)
+- `-u, --udp`: Perform UDP scanning (requires root/admin privileges)
+- `--json`: Output results in JSON format
 - `--config CONFIG`: Path to custom port configuration file
+- `--udp-retry UDP_RETRY`: Number of retries for UDP scanning (default: 3)

 ## Scanning Techniques

 ### TCP Connect Scan (Default)
 - Completes the full TCP three-way handshake
-- Easier to detect but works without special privileges
+- More detectable but works without special privileges
-- Compatible with all systems and network setups
+- Compatible with all systems and network configurations

 ### SYN Scan
 - Only sends SYN packets without completing the handshake
 - Stealthier and faster than TCP Connect scans
 - Requires root/admin privileges and the Scapy library
 - May be blocked by some firewalls

+### UDP Scan
+- Tests for open UDP ports by sending empty UDP packets
+- Relies on ICMP "port unreachable" messages for closed ports
+- Less reliable than TCP scanning due to the connectionless nature of UDP
+- Requires root/admin privileges and the Scapy library
+- Multiple retries are used to improve accuracy

 ## Examples